United Nations Dispute Tribunal: Records of Dispute Tribunal

-Parties to the proceedings, i.e., the Applicant and the Respondent, have full access to all Judicial records which are defined as "Case-related materials which form part of the official case record of the Tribunal as kept by the Registry, including, but not limited to,filings made by parties in the cases, issuances of the Tribunal, transcripts, audio and video recordings of hearings and exhibits admitted in the cases."
+Parties to the proceedings, i.e., the applicant and the respondent, have full access to all Judicial records which are defined as "Case-related materials which form part of the official case record of the tribunal as kept by the Registry, including, but not limited to, filings made by parties in the cases, issuances of the tribunal, transcripts, audio and video recordings of hearings and exhibits admitted in the cases."
 The custodian of the records of the Dispute Tribunal is the Registry.
-Access to audio-visual recordings of oral proceedings, is subject to "the need to protect personal data", and are granted, usually through electronic means, on a written request addressed to the Registrar.
+Access to audio-visual recordings of oral proceedings, is subject to "the need to protect personal data", and are granted, usually through electronic means, on a written request addressed to the registrar.

-Relative Rank and Power of Judges
+Relative rank and power of judges

 The judges in the tribunal are given an administrative rank, and protocol status, which is below Assistant Secretary General.
-The relatively low rank of judges, according to the New York Times, makes those higher in UN hierarchy feel that it is "beneath them" to answer to the tribunal.
-Judges do not have power to declare people who do not do its bidding in contempt of court, and are thus dependent on the UN Secretariat to act in good faith in its dealings with the Tribunal.
+The relatively low rank of judges, according to the New York Times, makes those higher in the UN hierarchy feel that it is "beneath them" to answer to the tribunal.
+As indicated on Article 4(12) of the statute of the Dispute Tribunal, the judges of the Dispute Tribunal shall be considered officials other than secretariat officials under the Convention on the Privileges and Immunities of the United Nations.
+Judges do not have the power to declare people who do not do their bidding in contempt of court, and are thus dependent on the UN Secretariat to act in good faith in its dealings with the tribunal.
 Judge Michael F. Adams, an Australian judge, at the end of his tenure in the tribunal commenting on accountability in UN system observed “Someone in the position of Under Secretary General is never confronted with the requirement that particular questions be answered.”
 There have been cases in which the orders of the judge to produce documents and witnesses, have been ignored by the United Nations.
-The United Nations response to the tribunal has, its critic argue, been contradictory, even hypocritical, in view of the organizations standing as the international guardian and promoter of rule of law.
-George Irving, a former lawyer with over 30 years of experience of the UN Justice system, said, “The organization has to decide from the S.G. on down whether this is an organization that respects the rule of law or not”.
+The United Nations response to the tribunal has, its critics argue, been contradictory, even hypocritical, in view of the organizations standing as the international guardian and promoter of rule of law.
+George Irving, a former lawyer with over 30 years of experience in the UN Justice system, said, “The organization has to decide from the S.G. on down whether this is an organization that respects the rule of law or not”.

-UNDT Judges
+UNDT judges

 The UN Dispute Tribunal operates on a full-time basis.
 The UNDT was composed of "three full-time Judges, two half-time Judges and three ad litem judges".
 The Judges are appointed by the General Assembly.

 The resolution of the General Assembly adopted on 22 December 2018 changed the system.
-From July 2019, there are no longer ad litem Judges, but only 3 full-time Judges and six half-time Judges.
+From July 2019, there are no longer ad litem judges, but only three full-time judges and six half-time judges.
 All of them have a seven years term.

-The current composition of the Tribunal is as follows:
+The current composition of the tribunal is as follows: